 This part of the Zendesk Suite trial evaluation guide helps you evaluate Guide features in the Zendesk Suite to see how they'll work for you.
 Your trial is on the Suite Professional plan and includes Guide Professional features.

-Guide enables you to provide end users with a complete self-service support option that helps your agent help your customers.
+Guide enables you to provide end users with a complete self-service help center that helps your agents help your customers.
 With Guide, you can create a help center that includes:

 - A branded customer-facing support site

 - A knowledge base, for publishing self-service content

 - A customer portal, where customers submit tickets